What I need to do......

 The housing application is available online.
 Please be sure complete and sign all forms and include your immunization requirements.
 Although housing is guaranteed to ISEP students, if your documentation is not submitted three weeks prior to the first day of class, your housing space may be forfeited.
 You are not required to submit a deposit although any damages incurred during your stay will be billed to you.

 Please plan to be in Juneau at least a day before orientation that way you can rest up and get a feel for the location.
-Your ISEP benefits allow you to arrive two days before orientation without any extra cost.
-If you plan to arrive earlier and wish to move into your UAS apartment, arrangements must be made to accommodate your request and a nightly fee will be charged directly to you.
-Most requests can be accommodated although it is not guaranteed that you will be in your assigned room for the semester until Move-in day.
+Your ISEP benefits allow you to arrive two days before orientation (which is the same as one day before theofficial Move-in day) without any extra cost.
+If you plan to arrive earlier you will need to obtain lodging off campus.

 'University Housing is right in the middle of the Tongass rainforest and I enjoyed spectacular views everyday.
 How lucky I was to live in one of the most beautiful places on earth!'Laura Vera Constan: ISEP participant from Spain